Home Page

 BFIN 421 - Real Estate Investment & Analysis.
 3 Credits.

 Offered intermittently.
-Prereq., junior standing in Business and BFIN 322 with a C or better, or consent of instr.
+Prereq., BFIN 322.
 Introduction to the principles and practices of real estate.
-Includes the study of real estate law, financing, valuation, brokerage and land use.
+Includes the study of real estate law, financing, valuation, brokerage, and land use.
 Level: Undergraduate-Graduate

 BFIN 424 - Markets, Institutions & Financial Engineering.
 3 Credits.

-Offered spring.
-Prereq., junior standing in Business and BFIN 420 or consent of instructor.
+Offered autumn and spring.
+Prereq., ECNS 202S and BFIN 420.
+Restricted to students with senior standing.
 Topics covered include operations and analysis of the national and international money and capital markets as they affect financial institutions and usage of derivatives to hedge risks.
 Level: Undergraduate-Graduate

 BFIN 435 - Corporate Finance.
 3 Credits.

-Prereq., junior standing in Business, grade of C or better in BFIN 322 or consent of instr.
+Offered spring.
+Prereq., BFIN 322.
 Topics expand on BFIN 322 and include time value of money, risk, business valuation techniques, capital structure, raising capital, mergers and acquisitions, and distribution policies.
 Course uses Excel and cases to emphasize analysis and decision making.
 Level: Undergraduate-Graduate

 BFIN 450 - Banking.
 3 Credits.

-Offered spring.
-Prereq., junior standing in Business, grade of C or better in BFIN 322, or consent of instr.
+Offered autumn.
+Prereq., BFIN 322.
 The financial management of banking institutions including financial analysis, interest rate risk management, liquidity management, investment and loan portfolio management.
 Level: Undergraduate-Graduate

 BFIN 473 - Multinational Financial Mgmt.
 3 Credits.

 Offered autumn.
-Prereq., junior standing in Business, BFIN 322 and ECNS 202S, or consent of instr.
-Students are strongly encouraged to complete BGEN 360 prior to BFIN 473.
+Prereq., ACTG 201, ACTG 202, ECNS 201S, ECNS 202S, BGEN 222, BMIS 270, BFIN 322, and one of STAT 216, SOCI 202, PSYX 222, or FORS 201.
+Students are also strongly encouraged to have completed BGEN 360 prior to this course.
 Topics include financial skills required of corporate executives in international business, exchange rate risk analysis, analysis of global financial systems and assessment of real international investments.
 Level: Undergraduate-Graduate

 BFIN 491 - Special Topics.
 1-9 Credits.

 (R-9) Offered intermittently.
-Prereq., junior standing in Business and consent of instr.
 Experimental offerings of visiting professors, experimental offerings of new courses, or one-time offerings of current topics.
 Level: Undergraduate-Graduate

 BFIN 492 - Independent Study.
 1-6 Credits.